jiutongzhao/Time-Series-Data-Analysis/docs/chap1.md

 $$
 > The frequency upper limitation $f_s/2$ is also called ***<u>Nyquist Frequency</u>***.

+All the data that await analysis are yield from sampling, no matter it originates from the real-world observation or a simulation program.
+When you measure a high frequency signal with a low cadence instrument, you will not only miss the high frequency component, **<u>but also measure an erroneous signal</u>**, so called ***<u>Aliasing</u>***.

 <p align = 'center'><img src="Figure/figure_aliasing.png" width="100%"/></p><p align = 'center'>
     <i>Aliasing effcet in a virtual signal sampling.</i>